 Lea rning Outcome - The learner will: Asses sment Criterion - The learner can: 1 Co-ordinate with and communicate accurate work information to work colleagues.
 1.1 Source accurate dimensional work information to allow the work being carried out to be positioned, aligned and levelled.
 1.2 Provide work colleagues with accurate dimensional work information to allow conformance with contract specifications.
 1.3 Explain different methods of co-ordinating with work colleagues in order to enable them to position, align and level the work.
 1.4 Explain the different methods of communicating dimensional information with work colleagues.
 2 Confirm and measure dimensional controls and maintain them to the specified work requirements.
-2.1 Identify, establish and confirm a range of dimensional controls, setting out points, lines and profiles to meet contract specifications. work requirements.
+2.1 Identify, establish and confirm a range of dimensional controls, setting out points, lines and profiles to meet contract specifications.
 2.2 Maintain accurate dimensional controls, setting out points, lines and profile in accordance with contract specifications.
-2.3 Explain the different methods of measuring the following dimensional controls and setting out points, lines and profiles: - lines - levels - angles distancescurves - calibrations - tolerances.
+2.3 Explain the different methods of measuring the following dimensional controls and setting out points, lines and profiles: - lines - levels - angles - distances - curves - calibrations - tolerances.
 2.4 Describe different methods of confirming and maintaining dimensional control, setting out points, lines and profiles.
-3 3.1 Undertake checks and adjustments to a range of measuring and recording equipment relative
+3 Check and adjust measuring and recording equipment to the specified accuracy.
+3.1 Undertake checks and adjustments to a range of measuring and recording equipment relative to the occupational work environment or project type.

-Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: Check and adjust measuring and recording equipment to the to the occupational work environment or project type. specified accuracy.
-3.2 Explain the methods used to check mechanical, optical and electronic measuring and recording equipment applicable to the occupational area.
+Learning Outcome - The learner will: Assessment Criterion - The learner can: 3.2 Explain the methods used to check mechanical, optical and electronic measuring and recording equipment applicable to the occupational area.
 3.3 Describe how to apply manufacturers' tolerances to adjust equipment to maintain the specified accuracy.
 4 Identify any deviations in dimensional controls and ensure they are corrected in accordance with work requirements.
-4.1 Locate and establish possible deviations in dimensional control on a range of work being undertaken. with work requirements.
+4.1 Locate and establish possible deviations in dimensional control on a range of work being undertaken.
 4.2 Plan and implement corrective action that allows the work to meet project requirements.
 4.3 Describe the methods used to identify deviations in positioning, aligning and levelling, arising from: - transfer of lines and levels - use of wrong lines and levels.
 4.4 Explain the different methods of correcting deviations in position, level and alignment to meet work requirements.
-5 Identify circumstances and conditions that require revision of work practices.
-5.1 Investigate and establish ongoing work and compare to the contract specifications. work practices.
-5.2 Explain how to identify circumstances and conditions associated with the following that may affect the work and require revisions to the work procedure/practice: - land - water - obstacles - climate variation - live conditions utilitieshealth and safety.
+5 Identify circumstances and conditions that require revision of 5.1 Investigate and establish ongoing work and compare to the contract specifications. work practices.
+5.2 Explain how to identify circumstances and conditions associated with the following that may affect the work and require revisions to the work procedure/practice: - land - water - obstacles - climate variation - live conditions - utilities - health and safety.